 Ambleside - Waterhead - Brockhole-The Lake District Visitor Centre - Windermere Train Station - Bowness-on-Windermere Pier - Fell Foot - Newby Bridge - Lakeland Motor Museum - Lakeside & Havethwaite Railway

-This service will run at weekends and bank holidays from 4 May - 14 July.
-Daily over the summer (20 July until 1 September).
+This service will run at weekends and bank holidays from 3 May - 28 September.
+Daily from 21 July until 29 August.

 The ‘bike bus' service can carry up to 12 bikes and riders and runs the full length of Lake Windermere, from Ambleside (Kelsick Road) to Haverthwaite (Lakeside and Haverthwaite Railway).
 You can use it to access some great cycle routes along the way.
 Look out for our FREE "Rides from the Bike Bus" and "Days out from the Bike Bus" leaflets.
 You can download the timetable and "Days out from the Bike Bus" leaflet opposite.

 Bowness - Ambleside - Grasmere

 The Lakeland Experience (open-top in during the summer months) bus can carry 2 bikes through the heart of the Central Lakes.

 X33 - The Lakeland Explorer

 Ambleside - Coniston - Bootle - Muncaster - Ravenglass

-This route heads out from the Central Lakes, through coniston to the Western Lake District.
+This route heads out from the Central Lakes, through Coniston to the Western Lake District.
 It can carry 2 bikes.
 Bikes are free of charge.
 Look out for our FREE "Days out from the X33" leaflet.

 525 - Cross Lakes Experience

 The Cross Lakes Experience starts in Bowness on Windermere and offers a hop on, hop off service which takes you to Hawkshead for some great on and off-road routes and to Grizedale Forest Park, for family firendly forest trails, the North Face Trail and new downhill black route.
 It can carry 2 bikes.
 Bikes are free of charge.

 The Bike Boat

-From the 4th of May Windermere Lake Cruises are operating a new Bike Boat shuttle service between Brockhole, the Lake District Visitor Centre and Wray Jetty (near Wray Castle) on the West Shore of Lake Windermere.
+From the 24th of May Windermere Lake Cruises are operating a Bike Boat shuttle service between Brockhole, the Lake District Visitor Centre and Wray Jetty (near Wray Castle) on the West Shore of Lake Windermere.